-The content of minutes of a meeting of a council or a committee is to include-

-- (a) the names of the members present at the meeting; and - (b) where a member enters or leaves the meeting during the course of the meeting, the time of entry or departure, as the case requires, in the chronological sequence of the business of the meeting; and - (c) details of each motion moved at the meeting, the mover and the outcome of the motion; and - (d) details of each decision made at the meeting; and - (da) written reasons for each decision made at the meeting that is significantly different from the relevant written recommendation of a committee or an employee as defined n section 5.70 (but not a decision to only note the matter or to return the recommendation for further consideration); and - (e) a summary of each question raised by members of the public at the meeting and a summary of the response to the question; and - (f) in relation to each disclosure made under section 5.65 or 5.70 in relation to the meeting, where the extent of the interest has also been disclosed, the extent of the interest. - (2) In addition to the matters required by the Regulations, the minutes of a Council meeting or a meeting of a Committee to which powers and duties have been delegated under section 5.16 of the Act are to include the reasons for the decision where - - (a) an application for approval is refused or the authorisation of a licence, permit or certificate is withheld or cancelled; or - (b) an objection to a local government decision is dealt with under section 9.6 of the Act. - (3) A record of decisions made at a meeting or part of a meeting that is closed to the public is not to disclose any information that is prescribed as being confidential for the purposes of section 5.95(6) of the Act unless the Council has resolved under section 5.95(7) to make it available for inspection.
+- The content of minutes of a meeting of a council or a committee is to include- - (a) the names of the members present at the meeting; and - (b) where a member enters or leaves the meeting during the course of the meeting, the time of entry or departure, as the case requires, in the chronological sequence of the business of the meeting; and - (c) details of each motion moved at the meeting, the mover and the outcome of the motion; and - (d) details of each decision made at the meeting; and - (da) written reasons for each decision made at the meeting that is significantly different from the relevant written recommendation of a committee or an employee as defined in section 5.70 (but not a decision to only note the matter or to return the recommendation for further consideration); and - (e) a summary of each question raised by members of the public at the meeting and a summary of the response to the question; and - (f) in relation to each disclosure made under section 5.65 or 5.70 in relation to the meeting, where the extent of the interest has also been disclosed, the extent of the interest; and - (g) each document attached to an agenda relating to a council or committee meeting unless the meeting or that part of the meeting to which the document refers is closed to members of the public. - (2) In addition to the matters required by the Regulations, the minutes of a Council meeting or a meeting of a Committee to which powers and duties have been delegated under section 5.16 of the Act are to include the reasons for the decision where - - (a) an application for approval is refused or the authorisation of a licence, permit or certificate is withheld or cancelled; or - (b) an objection to a local government decision is dealt with under section 9.6 of the Act. - (3) A record of decisions made at a meeting or part of a meeting that is closed to the public is not to disclose any information that is prescribed as being confidential for the purposes of section 5.95(6) of the Act unless the Council has resolved under section 5.95(7) to make it available for inspection.

-29A.
+Local Government (Administration) Regulations 1996 Regulation 29A.
 Limits on right to inspect local government information (Act s.
-5.95)

-- (2) For the purposes of section 5.95(6), the following information is prescribed as information that is confidential but that, under section 5.95(7), may be available for inspection if a local government so resolves - (a) information referred to in section 5.94 that would reveal the determination by the local government of a price for the sale or purchase of property by the local government; and - (b) information referred to in section 5.94 about the discussion of such a matter; and - (c) information referred to in section 5.94 which deals with anything in respect of which a meeting has been closed under section 5.23. - (3) The information referred to in subregulation (2)(a) and (b) is confidential until the sale or purchase takes place, or a decision is made that the sale or purchase will not take place.
+5.95) (2) For the purposes of section 5.95(6), the following information is prescribed as information that is confidential but that, under section 5.95(7), may be available for inspection if a local government so resolves - (a) information referred to in section 5.94 that would reveal the determination by the local government of a price for the sale or purchase of property by the local government; and (b) information referred to in section 5.94 about the discussion of such a matter; and (c) information referred to in section 5.94 which deals with anything in respect of which a meeting has been closed under section 5.23.
+(3) The information referred to in subregulation (2)(a) and (b) is confidential until the sale or purchase takes place, or a decision is made that the sale or purchase will not take place.